Nabatean Numismatic Bibliography A to Z

 A hoard of 10,500 silver coins, found in 1966 at Mampsis (modern Kurnub) in the central Negev, Israel.

-Mainly Roman provincial, including about 20 of Trajan's 'standing Arabia' drachms overstruck presumably in Nabatea
+Mainly Roman provincial, including 1838 of Trajan's 'standing Arabia' drachms of which about 20 were overstruck presumably in Nabatea

 on Rabbel II (some illustrated enlarged), and three Nabatean of Rabbel II.